sulfuror/rescript-sh/README.md

    indicated in your script; also it'll execute the `prune` with `--cleanup-cache` flag so it'll actually delete the forgotten snapshots and cleanup your cache.
 3. `-d, -deep-check`: Check repository with --read-data flag.
+4. `-e`: manage your exclusion file.
-4. `-h, -help`: this will bring up the help dialog on your terminal emulator.
+5. `-h, -help`: this will bring up the help dialog on your terminal emulator.
-5. `-m, -mount`: this option will mount your repository; it'll create a directory in your `/home` so it can mount your repository.
+6. `-m, -mount`: this option will mount your repository; it'll create a directory in your `/home` so it can mount your repository.
 Once you quit the mount option with `Ctrl+c` it will delete the directory.
-6. `-n, -next-cleanup`: this will show you the time left for your next cleanup according to your option in "CLEAN" days.
+7. `-n, -next-cleanup`: this will show you the time left for your next cleanup according to your option in "CLEAN" days.
-7. `-v, -version`: this option will display the version you're using of this script.
+8. `-v, -version`: this option will display the version you're using of this script.
-8. `-u, -unlock`: this option WILL NOT unlock your repository.
+9. `-u, -unlock`: this option WILL NOT unlock your repository.
 When you run this script it will create a separate lock just for the script (it has nothing to do with the restic locks), so if your latest run left a lock (which is very unlikely unless it occurs an abrupt shut down while the script was running)